patoman007/design-patterns/Readme.md

 - ### __Observer Pattern__
   Defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

+- ### __Decorator Pattern___
+  Attach additional responsabilities to an object dinamically.
+  Provide a flexible alternative to subclassing for extending functionality.

 # License